6 Days Superb Machame Route Climbing Mount Kilimanjaro

 – Headlamp, Bulb, Batteries, First Aid Kit, Pocketknife, Sunglasses, Snow

-– Goggles, Water Purification Tablets, or hand water purifier.
+– Goggles, Water Purification Tablets, or hand water purifiers.

 – Toiletry Item, Plus Sunblock, Lipsalve, And Moisturizer